 Vanilla Extract: Choose a high quality, pure vanilla for baking.
 I only use my Homemade Vanilla Extract.

-Flour: I used unbleached all-purpose flour.
-I haven’t tried it, yet.
-But, I’m confident if I baked these for my granddaughter with gf Jules gluten-free flour or Better Batter gluten free flour, they would also come out perfectly.
+Flour: I used unbleached all-purpose flour for my Chocolate Cookies with Mint.
+I haven’t tried it, yet, but, I’m confident if I baked these for my granddaughter with gf Jules gluten-free flour or Better Batter gluten free flour, they would also come out perfectly.

 Salt